kailash-manasarovar/statement/docs/timeline/2023/october.md

 - https://x.com/1FRGVN/status/1715795337489637651

-## Giving my trauma-therapy card to Domingo at the fruit and veg stall

-- TODO:

 ## Halloween

 - Alex, John, Paul, and I agree to go out for Halloween, a kind of remake of our evening all those years ago.